 By no means will I claim to be a fine writer, but I’m pleased with the progress I have made over the last few years.
 Below are some of the resources I have found especially helpful in honing the writer’s craft and simply encouraging me to write.
-You should know that all of these I read or listened to for free from my local library.
+Most of these I read or listened to for free from my local library.

 First, the Great Courses Building Great Sentences.
 This course may overwhelm you (I’ve had to listen to many of the lectures over…and over…again), yet it will delight anyone who writes or speaks.
 There are so many memorable sentences, such as the foundational statement by Gertrude Stein of a sentence: “Why should a sequence of words be anything but a pleasure?”
 You’ll listen to this course once, and then know how little you know about writing!